 Remove Drawers and Install a Hinged Door

 Giving a piece of furniture a makeover is one thing, but giving it an entirely new function is another.
 When you're searching for old furniture to repurpose for a cat cave, opt for pieces with a lot of interior space.
 Lisa from Recaptured Charm made this cabinet more suitable by removing two drawers and adding a hinged door.
 The larger door makes cleaning the litter box a much easier process.
-Find out how she did it, and how to DIY it yourself.Continue to 8 of 18 below.
+Find out how she did it, and how to do it yourself.Continue to 7 of 16 below.

 Install a Cat Door in Wardrobe Cabinet